MonkDev/standards/README.md

 Ordered lists are helpful for easy reference:

 ```
-1. This is the first convention.
+1. This is the first standard.
-2. This is another convention.
+2. This is another standard.
-3. And another convention.
+3. And another standard.
 ```